benis-bastelschuppen/BunnyPad/README.txt

 (Versions below 1.0.0, like 0.1.2, are alpha- and beta-versions "in development").
 (Each beta version has another focus.
 0.5.x has the focus on the configuration.)

+v0.7.x Uh, I forgot the virtual keyboard.
+Working on it.

 v0.7.0 RC1 Release Candidate 1 => See publish folder.

 v0.6.x